AdguardTeam/dnsproxy/README.md

 ### Bogus NXDomain

 This option is similar to dnsmasq `bogus-nxdomain`.
-If specified, `dnsproxy` transforms responses that contain only the given IP addresses into `NXDOMAIN`.
+If specified, `dnsproxy` transforms responses that contain at least one of the given IP addresses into `NXDOMAIN`.
 Can be specified multiple times.

-In the example below, we use AdGuard DNS server that returns `0.0.0.0` for blocked domains, and tranform them to `NXDOMAIN`.
+In the example below, we use AdGuard DNS server that returns `0.0.0.0` for blocked domains, and transform them to `NXDOMAIN`.

 ```
 ./dnsproxy -u 94.140.14.14:53 --bogus-nxdomain=0.0.0.0